-- 1. Follow appropriate procedures to ensure that a new device in the control system does not interfere with existing measurement and control loops. - 2.
+- 1. Follow appropriate procedures to ensure that a new device on the network does not interfere with existing measurement and control loops. - 2.
 Verify that the cables are connected to the transmitter as described in the installation manual. - 3.
 Verify that all transmitter and sensor covers and seals are closed.